My research is about how vagueness and indeterminacy interact with the realms of the evaluative, the normative and the social.

 In another, nascent project, I explore the interaction of vagueness and indeterminacy with the social.
 A paper coming out of this project is published in Thought and another is forthcoming in Philosophical Quarterly (see below).

-(In the more distant past, as part of my MPhil coursework at St. Andrews, I wrote a paper on the relationship between fiction and emotion that was later published in the leading American journal in aestheticssee here.)
+(In the more distant past, as part of my MPhil coursework at St. Andrews, I wrote a paper on the relationship between fiction and emotion that was later published in the leading American journal in aesthetics—see further below.)

 Duchamp's paradox